-Well there are two things to consider about carbon steel when it comes to barbells.
-First, nothing feels as natural and secure in the hands as an unfinished, raw steel bar shaft – no applied finish can compare.
+Well there are two things to consider about carbon steel when it comes to bars.
+First of all, nothing feels as natural and secure in the hands as an unfinished, raw steel bar shaft – no applied finish can compare.
 Secondly (and unfortunately), bare steel rusts – and it does so quickly and easily.

-Because of this rust issue almost all steel bars are finished with either a chrome, zinc, or oxide finish.
-These applied finishes definitely help reduce and/or eliminate rust, but they also strip away that naturally secure grip and superior feel of the bare bar.
+Because of this rust issue almost all steel bars are finished with either a chrome, oxide, or zinc finish.
+These applied finishes definitely help reduce and/or eliminate rust, but they also strip away that naturally secure grip and superior feel of a bare bar.
 In a way you’re trading performance (grip security) for protection from rust.

 Stainless steel is the way around this issue.
-By using stainless steel over carbon steel you get that same natural feel of a raw bar, that same secure grip, but no rust.
+By using stainless steel over carbon steel you get that same natural feel of a raw bar, that same secure grip, but zero rust.
 Seems simple enough, right?
 Well the problem has always been the extra cost.
 Up until pretty recently a stainless steel bar could cost as much as $200 more than it’s raw steel equivalent.
-That’s a lot to pay for oxidation protection when you can just dip the steel bar in chromium and effectively achieve the same protection.
+That’s a lot to pay for oxidation protection when you can simply dip that bare steel shaft in chrome and effectively achieve the same protection.
 For $200, to hell with the feel.

-Here we are now about to head into 2017, and we can buy a multi-purpose, stainless steel Ohio Bar for just a little more than the classic black oxide Ohio.
-Not only does the SS variation feel more secure, it will always feel that way.
-There is no finish to wear away, the bar won’t chip or fade out, and you’ll probably never have to do much more than take a nylon brush to it to remove chalk, dust, and skin.
-You certainly won’t be scrubbing rust off of it – unless you live in the ocean (if you do, say hi to Patrick).
-Sure it’ll still cost you more than a steel bar, but not by nearly as much as it used to.
+Here we are now about to head into 2017, and we can buy a multi-purpose, stainless steel Rogue Ohio Bar for just a hint more than the classic black oxide Ohio.
+Not only does the SS variant feel more secure, it will always feel that way.
+There is no finish to wear away, the bar won’t chip or fade out, and you’ll really never have to do much more than take a soft nylon brush to it to remove chalk, dust, and skin.
+You certainly won’t be scrubbing rust off unless you live in the ocean.
+Yes it’ll still cost you more than a steel bar, but not by nearly as much as it used to.

 Does stainless steel really not rust?

 It is extremely unlikely that you will ever have to deal with rust on a stainless steel bar.
 That said, there still are some very rare circumstances in which stainless steel will oxidize.
-Of course, going into detail on this subject is a whole separate article, so fortunately these topics are already addressed elsewhere.
-You can read about stainless steel and the conditions that cause rust here or here.
+Going into detail on this subject is a whole separate article, so fortunately these topics are already addressed elsewhere.
+You can read about stainless steel and the conditions that can cause rust here or here.